-The Mountaineers Library in Seattle is located in The Mountaineers Program Center.
+The Mountaineers Library in Seattle is located in Seattle Mountaineers Program Center in Magnuson Park, 7700 Sand Point Way NE, Seattle WA 98115.
 As you come in the main entrance, look for the stairs leading up on your right.

 For members in the South Puget Sound region, the Olympia Branch Library is available.
 The Mountaineers Library in Olympia is currently located in a private residence.
 For information on making an appointment, to search their list of books, or to make special arrangements to have books at an event, please visit the Olympia Branch Library web page.